-\item[Computing roots] (Step~\ref{gal_algo_prime}) We construct the field $\Q_p(\alpha)(\!(z)\!)$ which will contain all the roots of the image of $f$.
-An extension $\Q_p(\alpha)$ of a $p$-adic field is used as a splitting field when computing Galois groups of polynomials over $\Q$ or a number field.
-A splitting field $\F_{(q^{r_P})^{d_P}}(\!(z)\!)$ is used when computing Galois groups of polynomials over $\F_q(t)$ or an extension thereof.
-The splitting field $\Q_p(\alpha)(\!(z)\!)$ is a combination of these.
+\item[Computing roots] (Step~\ref{gal_algo_split}) We construct the field $\Q_p(\alpha)(\!(z)\!)$ which will contain all the roots of the image of $f$.
+This splitting field is a combination of the extension $\Q_p(\alpha)$ of a $p$-adic field used when computing Galois groups of polynomials over $\Q$ or a number field and the extension $\F_{(q^{r_P})^{d_P}}(\!(z)\!)$ used when computing Galois groups of polynomials over $\F_q(t)$ or an extension thereof.
 The local field $\Q_p(\alpha)$ contains the roots of $f_K$ mapped over the completion of $K$ at $p$.

 We take $z$ as the image of $P$ in $K(\!(z)\!)$ and use the map $h : \Q(t) \rightarrow K(\!(z)\!)$ given by the completion mapping at $P$ into $K(\!(z)\!)$, and then combine with the mappings $K \rightarrow K_p \rightarrow K_p(\beta) = \Q_p(\alpha)$.
 To compute the roots of $f$ we first compute the roots of $f_K$ in $\Q_p(\alpha)$ to the required $p$-adic precision and Hensel lift to the required $P$-adic precision.